mespada829/Useful-Shell-Commands/README.md

 ```
 man - Will print out a useful manual

+echo $USER - To find your user path

 pwd - Print working directory to identify what path you are in

 mkdir - Make a directory